 You can also use British Airways and Iberia Avios to book other Oneworld alliance partners.

 If you want a premium travel card and you frequently book flights, consider the Platinum Card from American Express.
-The welcome bonus is currently 75,000 American Express Membership Rewards points after spending $5,000 in the first 6 months.
-Also, new cardmembers receive 10 points per dollar on purchases at US gas stations and US supermarkets on a combined total of up to $15,000 in the first 6 months.
-That is 9 points more than normal on these purchases!
+The welcome bonus is currently 100,000 American Express Membership Rewards points after spending $6,000 in the first 6 months.

 You’ll earn 5 points per dollar on flights booked directly through airlines and at amextravel.com on up to $500,000 per calendar year.
-The annual fee on this card is higher at $550 [rates and fees] , but the benefits are great, especially if you travel often.
+The annual fee on this card is much higher at $695 [rates and fees] , but the benefits are great, especially if you travel often.

 British Airways does not collect an extra fee for last-minute tickets